-- 1.17 The Executive Directors' Board is responsible for: - oversight of overall performance, including financial performance; and - deciding or recommending management and/or policy action across the Council to ensure that the Council remains within its Budget and Medium Term Financial Strategy.
+- 1.16 The Executive Directors' Board is responsible for: - Oversight of overall performance, including financial performance. - Deciding or recommending management and/or policy action across the Council to ensure that the Council remains within its Budget and Medium Term Financial Strategy.

-Assistant Directors / Directors and Budget Managers
+Assistant Directors and Budget Holders

-- 1.18 Assistant Directors / Directors and Budget Managers are responsible for: - determining the appropriate level of control within their areas of responsibility in accordance with advice and guidance provided by the Section 151 Officer, their Executive Directors and the Council's External Auditors and Internal Auditors. - ensuring that all Officers for whom they are responsible understand and comply with the Finance Procedure Rules, Contract Procedure Rules, Council policies and Directorate instructions (including Directorate Schemes of Delegation); - monitoring compliance within these regulations, policies and instructions;

-- identifying the short-, medium- and long-term financial implications of policy, legislative requirements and Service standards; - planning and maintaining effective use of resources to achieve agreed Service delivery standards within the Budget; - achieving and demonstrating Best Value for commissioned and provided services; - taking or recommending actions where necessary to stay within the Budget; - clearly understanding the consequences of a lack of financial control and taking steps to ensure that financial control measures are followed; - ensuring that all Officers for whom they are responsible understand and have access to a copy of the Council's Anti-Fraud and Corruption Strategy and associated guidance; and - operating processes to check that established controls are in place and evaluating their effectiveness.
+- 1.17 Assistant Directors and Budget Holders are responsible for: - Determining the appropriate level of control within their areas of responsibility in accordance with advice and guidance provided by Section 151 Officer, their Executive Directors and the Council's auditors. - Ensuring that all their staff understand and comply with the Finance Procedure Rules, Contract Procedure Rules, Council policies and Directorate departmental instructions. - Monitoring compliance within these regulations, policies and instructions. - Identifying the short-, medium- and long-term financial implications of policy, legislative requirements and service standards. - Planning and maintaining effective use of resources to achieve agreed service delivery standards within the Budget. - Achieving and demonstrating value for money for commissioned and provided services. - Taking or recommending actions where necessary to stay within the Budget. - Clearly understanding the consequences of a lack of financial control and taking steps to ensure that financial control measures are followed. - Ensuring that all employees understand and have access to a copy of the Council's Anti-Fraud and Corruption Strategy and associated guidance. - Operating processes to check that established controls are in place and evaluating their effectiveness.